janbodnar/Django-Notes/http.md

 # HTTP Handling in Django

 This document provides a comprehensive guide to handling HTTP requests and responses in Django.
 It covers the fundamental concepts and provides practical examples for common use cases.

-## Introduction to HttpResponse and HttpRequest
+## HttpResponse and HttpRequest

 In Django, the `HttpRequest` and `HttpResponse` objects are central to the way the framework handles web requests and responses.
 When a user's browser sends a request to a Django application, Django creates an `HttpRequest` object containing metadata about the request, such as the method (GET, POST, etc.), headers, and any data sent.

 Your Django view function takes this `HttpRequest` object as its first argument and is responsible for returning an `HttpResponse` object.
 This `HttpResponse` object contains the content that will be sent back to the user's browser, along with other information like the content type and status code.

 ---

 ## Plain Text `HttpResponse`

 A simple `HttpResponse` can be used to send a plain text response to the client.
 This is useful for simple API endpoints or for debugging purposes.

 In `views.py`, you can create a view that returns a plain text response: